 - i.
-The group is built around Fitness First Germany ("FFG") which constitutes the core of operations with its 63 clubs - ii.
-Hamburg-based premium brand Elbgym with 6 clubs (thereof 2 franchise and 1 conversion) was acquired in December 2018 as a first step in developing the Group's multi-brand offering - iii.
-Value operator smile X with 18 clubs (of which 5 franchises) is representing LFG's strategic move into the mid-range segment - iv.
-LFG has an exclusive master franchise agreement with US-based boutique chain Barry's Bootcamp to run clubs in Germany and Austria; 2 clubs are ready to be opened within the next months, with a total potential of up to 12 clubs - v.
+The group is built around Fitness First Germany ("FFG") which constitutes the core of operations with its 52 clubs - ii.
+Hamburg-based premium brand Elbgym with 7 clubs (thereof 1 conversion and 3 franchise) was acquired in December 2018 as a first step in developing the Group's multi-brand offering - iii.
+Value operator smile X with 28 clubs (of which 6 conversions and 9 franchises) is representing LFG's strategic move into the mid-range segment - iv.
+LFG has an exclusive master franchise agreement with US-based boutique chain Barry's Bootcamp to run clubs in Germany and Austria; Germany's first Barry's opened in Jun 21 in Frankfurt, the second one in Berlin is ready to be opened within the next months, with a total potential of up to 12 clubs - v.
 For the Dutch based The Gym Society a first sight opened in July 2020 in Cologne - vi.
 In November 2019 LFG and Xponential Fitness, USA, set up a strategic cooperation within a joint venture in order to set up selected boutique fitness concept in Germany with the brands Club Pilates and Pure Barre